ryanstraits/ryanstraits.github.io/_pages/part-5-forever-summer.md

 > Let your bending in the archer's hand be for gladness;
 >
 > For even as He loves the arrow that flies, so He loves also the bow that is stable.

->
-> * "On Children" by Kahlil Gibran
+- "On Children" by Kahlil Gibran

 ---

-Next week, we'll look closer at a phenomenon that I have noticed myself and a lot of other young dads experiencing.
-Oh yeah, and also a few ways I've tried to slow down time during a stage of life that I don't want to end.
+Next week, I'll take a deeper dive into parenthood, and more specifically fatherhood and the strange melancholy I have noticed myself and a lot of other young dads experiencing.

 But first!
-I'll leave you with a few practical tips on parenting that my wife and I have picked up over the past five years or so:
+A few practical tips on parenting that my wife and I have picked up over the past five years or so:

 * **Take breaks from your kids.** I know this is a redundant point from the marriage section, but that's only because it's so important.
 Self-care is a very real need when you have kids.
 Time by yourself or with only your spouse is so vital to your happiness and tolerance for the insanity that raising young humans brings with it.
 If you want to have happy and healthy kids, you need to first be happy and healthy yourself.
 * **Don't pass up snuggle moments.** It's easy to get drained at the end of the day and want to just get the kids to bed.
 But hear me out, your kids won't be small forever.
 Don't lightly pass up a "Daddy, hold you!"
 Don't quickly shrug off a "Could you snuggle me?"
 It won't be long and your kid won't want anything to do with you.
 Treasure these times.